lucenafelipe/JiraCloudToolkit/data_update_scripts/README.md

    git clone https://github.com/yourusername/JiraCloudToolKit.git
    cd JiraCloudToolKit

-2. Install the required dependencies: `pip install pandas`
+2. Install the required dependencies: ```sh pip install pandas

-3. Place your Smartsheet, Sharepoint, and Jira export files in the appropriate directory.
+4. Place your Smartsheet, Sharepoint, and Jira export files in the appropriate directory.
-4. Update the file paths in `generate_update_payload.py` to point to your data files.
+5. Update the file paths in `generate_update_payload.py` to point to your data files.
-5. Run the script: `python jira_data_updates/generate_update_payload.py`
+6. Run the script: `python jira_data_updates/generate_update_payload.py`

 ## Contributing
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.